-The clean-up, during which students from Brazil, Germany, France, Italy, and Spain collected 1,300 pounds of garbage, was part of ISE’s community service program, Project HELP.
+The clean-up was part of ISE’s community service program, Project HELP.
 It provides an opportunity for students to become involved in their host communities in a fun and rewarding way, while also providing valuable support to local residents, according to ISE Area Rep Heidi Cser.
+Exchange students from Brazil, Germany, France, Italy, and Spain collected 1,300 pounds of garbage,

 “Project HELP was established on ISE’s belief that volunteering is important for our exchange students, so they can develop technical, social, and academic skills that couldn’t be learned in a classroom environment,” Cser said.

-Events like these also place students in situations that force cooperation and communication in a friendly, appreciative environment, which makes learning and building relationships much easier.
+Events like these place foreign exchange students in situations that force cooperation and communication in a friendly, appreciative environment.
+That makes learning and building relationships much easier.

 Through Project HELP, students are taught the importance of giving back — especially to the places where they stay or live.
-The program also provides valuable insight into how Americans take so much pride in helping and supporting others, keeping their country beautiful, and finding a sense of accomplishment in those duties.
+The program also provides valuable insight into how Americans take so much pride in helping and supporting others.
+How they keep their country beautiful, and find a sense of accomplishment in those duties.

 “It feels rewarding when you believe you have made a difference,” Cser said.
-“These are all things we hope the students will learn and take back with them to their home countries.”
+“These are all things we hope the foreign exchange students will learn and take back with them to their home countries.”

 Project HELP also allows students to connect with one another.
 A large part of the ISE experience, after all, hinges on student-to-student contact.
 They’re here not only to discover and learn about America – its people, its culture, its cities — but also the world as a whole.